Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 2. Valuables

-- Passport and copy
+- Passport and photocopy.

 - Travel insurance details (must cover helicopter rescue and trekking over 5,000 metres).